The fight for plastic-free periods

 For those who want to help reduce their period's environmental impact but still feel squeamish about washable options, there are alternatives.

-Dame, a British organic menstrual product company, received an overwhelming response to an online kickstarter campaign they launched earlier this year to develop their reusable tampon applicator.
+Dame, a British organic menstrual product company, received an overwhelming response to an online Kickstarter campaign they launched earlier this year to develop their reusable tampon applicator.

 "We love cups, we love washable pads but sadly they're not being used a lot," says one of brand's founders, Celia Pool.